yjkedwards/circRNAFlow/quick_start_2/README.md

 * f.fastq.gz as the suffix.

 These file name restrictions are in place instead of a sample sheet.

+<mark>**NOTE**</mark> the fqgzglob input parameter should be unclosed in quotes.
+Otherwise, it can be interpreted by the shell.
+The quotes help ensure the glob to be interpreted by *nextflow*.  <mark>**Additionally</mark> other parameters need to also be quoted.
+See the run_pipe_demo.sh for example as well as the section above for additional notes.

 #### For Defining Comparisons